bsmith89/blog/content/Biology/acarbose-longevity-preprint.md

 subtitle: New preprint posted to the bioRxiv
 date: 2018-05-01 12:00
 tags: microbiome, acarbose, preprint, SCFAs, longevity, open science
-status: draft
+modified: 2018-05-18 11:00
 ...

 <!--
 ## Introduction
 -->

-_I'm excited to announce that we've posted a [preprint][preprint] of our latest manuscript to the bioRxiv, as well as submitted it for peer review to the open access journal Microbiome.
+_I'm excited to announce that we've posted a
+[preprint of our latest manuscript to the bioRxiv][preprint], as well as submitted it for peer review to the open access journal Microbiome.
 I'll update this note if and when it gets accepted._

 [preprint]: https://doi.org/10.1101/311456

-These days it seems like the only research more over-hyped than _"microbiome"_ is longevity-enhancement.
+These days it seems like the only research more over-hyped than "microbiome" is _longevity-enhancement_.
 It is therefore with some trepidation that I have released into this world of buzz the first chapter of my dissertation, titled:
 "Changes in the gut microbiota and fermentation products associated with enhanced longevity in acarbose-treated mice."

-[Previous][acarbose-1] [work][acarbose-2] (done by my co-authors on this paper as well as others) has conclusively demonstrated that treatment with the anti-diabetic drug acarbose substantially increases lifespan in mice.
+Previous work (done by my co-authors on this paper as well as others) has conclusively demonstrated that treatment with the anti-diabetic drug acarbose [substantially increases lifespan in mice][acarbose-1] ([also][acarbose-2]).
 The magnitude of the effect in males&mdash;where it's the most pronounced&mdash;puts it on par with rapamycin and 17-&alpha;-estradiol, two drugs that have gotten heavy interest from the longevity-enhancement crowd.